ssec/polar2grid/doc/source/getting_started.rst

         -r                    Instrument input files to read from.
         -w                    Output format to write to.
         -h                    Print helpful information.
-        --list-products       List all possible product options to use with -p from the given input data.
+        --list-products       List all possible product options to use with -p from the given input data and exit.
         --list-products-all   List available polar2grid products options and custom/Satpy products and exit.
         -p                    List of products you want to create.
         -f                    Input files and paths.